 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

-20. Authorised person to have certificate
+20. Authorised persons to produce certificate

-The chief executive officer is to issue to each authorised person who may issue infringement notices, a certificate stating that the person is so authorised, and the authorised person is to produce the certificate whenever required to do so by a person to whom the authorised person has given or is about to give an infringement notice.
+(1) The person whom an authorised person has given, or is about to give, an infringement notice may require the authorised person to produce the certificate referred to in by-law 3A(3).

+(2) The authorised person must comply with a request under sub-bylaw (1).

+[By-law 20 inserted in Gazette 14 Apr 2015 p.
+1330.]

 21. Authorised persons only to endorse and alter infringement notices

 A person must not endorse or alter an infringement notice unless the person is an authorised person.

-Penalty: $50.
+Penalty: a fine of $50.

+[By-law 21 amended in Gazette 14 Apr 2015 p.
+1330-1.]

 22. Restriction on removal of infringement notices

 A person must not remove an infringement notice that is attached to a vehicle unless the person is —